Icky17/hyper-nexus/README.md

 Configuration
 -----
-Here is a demo of what you can do with `HyperManager` to add groups and connections which will be accessible from the `Hyper.js` menu :
+Here is a demo of what you can do with `HyperNexus` to add groups and connections which will be accessible from the `Hyper.js` menu :

 ![Screncast 002](https://github.com/oOthkOo/hyper-manager/blob/main/screencasts/screencast-002.gif)

 #### Locations

-`HyperManager` saves its configuration in a hidden file `.hyper-manager.json` in `JSON` format.<br />
+`HyperNexus` saves its configuration in a hidden file `.hyper-manager.json` in `JSON` format.<br />
 Here is where this file is found depending on your operating system:

  OS | Paths